nf-core/website/markdown/usage/tutorials/step_by_step_institutional_profile.md

 #### params scope

-In Nextflow, the `params` block of configuration files is typically used for setting pipeline-level parameters.
-In the case of global institutional profiles 🏫 we will very likely not specify pipeline parameters here, but rather add some useful nf-core specific parameters that apply to all pipelines.
+ 🏫 In Nextflow, the `params` block of configuration files is typically used for setting pipeline-level parameters.
+In the case of global institutional profiles we will very likely not specify pipeline parameters here, but rather add some useful nf-core specific parameters that apply to all pipelines.
 See the nf-core/configs README for more information how to define _pipeline_ institutional profiles.

 The most useful first step for testing a new nf-core global institutional profile is to add to the params scope the `config_profile_*` series of params.

-These are nf-core specific parameters that are displayed in the header summary of each run, describing what the profile is and who maintains it 👩‍🏫.
+👩‍🏫 These are nf-core specific parameters that are displayed in the header summary of each run, describing what the profile is and who maintains it.
 Therefore, you can use this when testing the profile to check the profile was actually loaded.

 In the `conf/<your_cluster_name>.config` file, add to a params scope something like the following: